shadiabuhilal/rtl-detect/README.md

 ```

 ### getLangDir
-This function will get language direction for the intl.
+This function will get language direction for the locale.

 Examples: